Nepal Public Policy Review

 Other criteria:

-- Title – should be concise and be able to give idea about the major finding.
+- Title – should be concise and be able to give an idea about the major finding.

-- Abstract - should be a brief introduction to the context, objective, and findings of the research in fewer than 250 words.
-Also, should be presented in English as well as Nepali.
+- Abstract - should briefly introduce the context, objective, and research findings in fewer than 250 words.
+It should also be presented in both English and Nepali.

-- Introduction – should sufficiently and specifically explain the research and policy context of the study leading to the objective of the study.
+- Introduction – should clearly and specifically explain the research and policy context that leads to the study's objective.

-- Research Methodology – should well describe methods for collecting data from all relevant sources.
-It is important to understand that policy research (research that brings research to policy) essentially requires data collected from diverse sources including target population, experts, academic literature, grey literature, and media.
-Look for amount, quality, and multiple sources of data.
+- Research Methodology – should outline methods for gathering data from all relevant sources.
+It is crucial to recognize that policy research (research that informs policy) fundamentally requires data collected from a variety of sources, including the target population, experts, academic literature, grey literature, and media.
+Consider the quantity, quality, and diversity of data sources.

-- Result – should be well-presented starting from the most important result followed by other results derived from the analysis of the primary and secondary data collected.
-Each result should be concluded with a statement about the major feature of the result.
+- Result – should be clearly presented, starting with the most important result, followed by other findings from the analysis of primary and secondary data collected.
+Each result should end with a statement highlighting its main feature for later compilation in the Conclusions.

-- Discussion – this section, combined with the Result section or a separate one, puts the result in a broader context, comparing it with other studies and determining the significance of the results, particularly for policy.
+- Discussion – this section, either combined with the Results section or as a separate one, places the findings in a broader context by comparing them with other studies and highlighting their significance, especially for policy.

-- Conclusion – should be presented as a well-organized compilation of individual conclusions derived from each result.
-It should also identify persisting relevant knowledge gaps.
-Altogether, this section provides an evidence base for the Policy Recommendation.
+- Conclusions should be presented as a well-organized compilation of individual findings from each result.
+It should also highlight any remaining relevant knowledge gaps.
+Overall, this section provides an evidence base for the Policy Recommendation.

-- Policy Recommendation – should be judicious based entirely on the conclusions from the previous section.
-No entry for new issues here.
+- Policy recommendation should be made judiciously based solely on the conclusions from the previous section.
+No new issues should be introduced here.

-- Suggested Course of Action - practical suggestions for the implementation of the recommendations.
-It should be as objective as possible.
-Best generated through a collaboration of researchers and policy actors or extensive consultations.
+- Suggested Course of Action - practical recommendations for implementing the recommendations.
+It should be as objective as possible and ideally developed through collaboration between researchers and policy makers or via extensive consultations.

-- References – should reflect ethically selected highly relevant references.
-Style should follow the APA 7th Edition or the Policy Research Institute Style Guide 2081.
+- References should include ethically chosen and highly relevant sources.
+The style must follow the APA 7th Edition and the Policy Research Institute Style Guide 2nd Edition, 2081.

-- You will receive an invitation from the Secretariat of NPPR to review a manuscript.
+- You will get an invitation from the NPPR Secretariat to review a manuscript.

-- You confirm your willingness and commitment to timely review.
+- You affirm your willingness and commitment to review promptly.

 - Within an agreed-upon time, you submit the following review reports.

-- Your full comments on the manuscript itself on the track change mode
+- Your full comments on the manuscript itself using track changes.

-- A review report with review narratives, ratings, comments, and suggestions filled in the NPPR Review Report form (It has 4 parts).
+- A review report including review narratives, ratings, comments, and suggestions completed in the NPPR Review Report form (which has four parts).

 NPPR Review Report form